lwmqn/shepherd/README.md

 <a name="Features"></a>
 ## 2. Features

+* MQTT protocol
-* Communication based on MQTT protocol and [Mosca](https://github.com/mcollina/mosca/wiki) which is an MQTT broker on node.js.
+* Based on [Mosca](https://github.com/mcollina/mosca/wiki) which is an MQTT broker on node.js.
-* Structuring the device resources in a hierarchical Smart-Object-style (IPSO)
+* Hierarchical data model in Smart-Object-style (IPSO)
 * Easy to query resources on a Client Device
 * LWM2M-like interfaces for Client/Server interaction
-* Machine netwrok managment is simple
+* Simple machine network managment

 <a name="Installation"></a>
 ## 3. Installation